GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 gcloud beta deploy delivery-pipelines describe web-app-profiles
 ```

 Your output should look like the example below.
-Notice that the targets are reused from the Google Cloud Deploy End-to-end walkthrough, but this Pipeline has a `profile` associated with each `targetID`:
+Notice that the targets are reused from the Google Cloud Deploy End-to-end walkthrough, but this pipeline has a `profile` associated with each `targetID`:

 ```terminal
 Delivery Pipeline: